JUSTFAVOUR/justfavour.github.io/about.markdown

 Welcome to my journey through the world of hacking, where you'll find an array of tricks, techniques, and valuable insights I've acquired from CTFs, real-life applications, research, and news.

 My name is Favour Odeyemi, called OTI.
-I’m a security research.
+I’m a security researcher.
 Hence, I’m a **security** enthusiast.
-I’m a student of computer science with mathematics in the prestigious university of **Obafemi Awolowo University**
+I’m a student of computer science with mathematics in the prestigious **Obafemi Awolowo University**

 ## Interests